-(1) Securities regulators generally consider that escrow is necessary for established and emerging issuers.

-(2) An established issuer is an issuer that, after its IPO:

-- (a) has securities listed on the TSX and is not classified by the TSX as an exempt issuer; or - (b) has securities listed on the TSX Venture and is a TSX Venture Tier 1 issuer.

-(3) An emerging issuer is an issuer that, after its IPO, is not an exempt issuer or an established issuer.
+- (1) Securities regulators generally consider that escrow is necessary for established and emerging issuers. - (2) An established issuer is an issuer that, after its IPO: - (a) has securities listed on the TSX and is not classified by the TSX as an exempt issuer; - (b) has securities listed on the TSX Venture and is a TSX Venture Tier 1 issuer; or - (c) has securities listed on Aequitas NEO Exchange Inc. and is not an exempt issuer. - (3) An emerging issuer is an issuer that, after its IPO, is not an exempt issuer or an established issuer.